subdirectory/subshell/.github/README.md

 // Set default signer
 api.setSigner(alice)
 ```
-But remember:
+But keep in mind:

 1. Private keys are supposed to be private.
 2. Subshell is running in the cloud.
 3. The cloud is just someone else's computer.

-So, you should never import your keys to Subshell.
+Therefore, you should never import your keys to Subshell.

+Is there any approach to secure signing in an untrusted environment?
 Fortunately, there is a workaround.

 Thanks to the work started by __Ian He__ in [polkadot-js/api#660](https://github.com/polkadot-js/api/issues/660), the [Signer](https://github.com/polkadot-js/api/blob/977eb3f9ecb8a2fb57b46b7da7f797b56a9e8bf2/packages/types/src/types/extrinsic.ts#L135-L150) is now an interface, and the polkadot.js extension provides [an implementation](https://github.com/polkadot-js/extension/blob/b858f6eee12a42f570da2e0ee9b5e8f644a4494b/packages/extension-base/src/page/Signer.ts#L12-L45) to it.

-We can expose the implementation through the browser 🌐 side JSON-RPC server, and use RemoteSignerBridge as the Signer implementation in Deno 🦕 repl context, where signing requests will be forwarded to the wallet extension via JSON-RPC calls.
+We can expose the implementation through the browser 🌐 side JSON RPC server, and use RemoteSignerBridge as the Signer implementation in Deno 🦕 repl context, where signing requests will be forwarded to the wallet extension via JSON RPC calls.

 Pseudocode: